Mozhgan91/LEO/README.md

 ## License

-This project is released under the .
+This project is released under the [Apache 2.0 license](LICENSE).
 Parts of this project contain code and models from other sources, which are subject to their respective licenses.

 ## Citation